microsoft/terminal/doc/EXCEPTIONS.md

 exception use.

 ## Rules
-1. **DO NOT** allow exceptions to leak out of new code into new code
+1. **DO NOT** allow exceptions to leak out of new code into old code
 1. **DO** use NTSTATUS or HRESULT as return values as appropriate
 1. **DO** Encapsulate all exception behaviors within implementing classes
 1. **DO NOT** introduce modern exception throwing code into old code.
 Instead, refactor as needed to allow encapsulation or